yaelx/safeway-app/README.md

 * **OSRM on Cloud Run**: A dedicated Open Source Routing Machine instance hosted on **Google Cloud Run**, utilizing **MLD (Multi-Level Dijkstra)** for rapid cold starts and Israel-specific OSM data baked directly into the container.
 * **Safety Solver**: Performs vectorized Haversine math to cross-reference OSRM paths against verified public shelter coordinates.

+### 4. Payload Obfuscation & Client-Side Security
+* **The Problem**: In a high-tension environment, exposing the exact geospatial coordinates of shelters in raw JSON format makes the infrastructure vulnerable to scraping or malicious analysis via the browser's Network tab.
+* **The Solution**:
+* Payload Obfuscatio: The orchestrator masks high-precision shelter coordinates before they leave the backend, ensuring that raw network traffic does not expose sensitive location data.
+* Data Encryption: Sensitive route metadata is encrypted at the application layer.
+The React frontend handles secure decryption, making the response "invisible" to standard network inspection tools.
+* Coordinate Jittering: Implemented spatial noise for non-active route segments to prevent pattern-matching of the shelter database.
+* **The Result**:
+Even with the browser's Inspector open, an observer cannot reconstruct the full shelter database or view precise high-integrity coordinates, protecting the physical safety of the infrastructure.

 ---

 ## Tech Stack